Skip to main content

 Step 4: Portfolio Optimization

-We can run optimization either for a single client, or in bulk.
-To start with, let’s run the optimization for a single client.
+We can run optimization either for a single account, or in bulk across many accounts and clients.
+To start with, let’s run the optimization for a single account.

-Run an optimization for an individual client to get customized portfolio weights:
+Run an optimization for an individual account to get customized portfolio weights:

 curl --request POST \